AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-floor"> </a>

 ### `floor`
 The per-channel nearest integer value less than or equal to the incoming float/color/vector.
-The output remains in floating point per-channel, i.e. the same type as the input, except that the floor(float) also has a variant outputting an integer type.
+The output remains in floating point per-channel, i.e. the same type as the input, except that &lt;floor> of a float input also has a variant outputting an integer type.

 |Port |Description                                       |Type                  |Default |
 |-----|--------------------------------------------------|----------------------|--------|